Camp FAQs

 What if I don’t know how to do something at camp?

-That’s great!
-We are all here to learn and try new things and hope you will too in your time at camp!
-If you ever need help or don’t understand something, please let an instructor know.
-We are happy to help you and/or explain things in different ways so that it makes sense to you.
-Maybe next time you will be able to help someone else!
+That’s great.
+We are all here to learn and try new things.
+Let an educator know if you need help.
+We are happy to help you and explain things in different ways.
+Maybe next time you will be able to help someone else.

 How can I make friends at camp?

-You will be placed in a group with other kids around your age, and we play lots of games and icebreakers at camp in order to make new friends!
-Throughout the week, there are chances to choose your own activities and meet new friends in other groups as well.
-If you are coming to camp the same week as a friend, make sure to have your adult share that with us in advance so we can do our best to put you together.
-If at any point you feel like you are lonely, please tell your instructor!
+You will be in a group with other campers around your age, and we will play lots of games and team-building activities to make new friends.
+You can choose your activities throughout the week and meet new friends in other groups.
+If you are coming to camp the same week as a friend, have your adult share that with us so we can do our best to put you together.
+If at any point you feel like you are lonely, please tell your educator.

 What if I get homesick at camp?

-If you are ever feeling sad or missing home at camp, let your instructor know!
-We are always here for you.
-If it would be helpful, we can call your family to talk to them in order to help you have the best day at camp.
-You can always take a break until you are ready to join the group again.
+Let your educator know if you feel sad or miss home at camp.
+We can call your family to help you have the best day at camp.
+You can take a break until you are ready to join the group.

 Can I bring toys with me to camp?